ChameleonCloud/docs/source/technical/networks.rst

    The Add Interface dialog

 First, select a network and subnet you have created.
 You can specify an *IP address*; otherwise, Chameleon will attempt to assign an IP address automatically.
-Gateway IP you assigned to the subnet will be automatically picked.
+The gateway IP you assigned to the subnet will be automatically picked.

 Deleting Networking Objects
 ___________________________

 .. attention::
-   Network Objects such as *Routers* and *Networks* must be deleted in the reverse order of which they were created.
+   Network objects such as *Routers* and *Networks* must be deleted in the reverse order of which they were created.
 Objects **can not** be deleted while other objects are depending on them.

 .. attention::
-   **Before start deleting, make sure all instances using them are terminated!**
+   **Before starting to delete network objects, make sure all instances using them are terminated!**

 #.
 Go to *Project* > *Network* > *Routers*, and click on the router you would like to delete.
 #.
 Go to *Static Routes* tab, and click on the *Delete Static Routes* button in the *Action* column.
 The *Static Routes* will be deleted after confirm.
 #.
-Go to *Instatnces* tab, delete the Gateway interface by clicking on *Delete Interface* button in the *Action* column and confirm the deletion.
+Go to *Instances* tab, delete the Gateway interface by clicking on *Delete Interface* button in the *Action* column and confirm the deletion.
 #.
-Now you can safely delete the router by click on the dropdown on the upper right corner.
+Now you can safely delete the router by clicking on the dropdown on the upper right corner.
 Then, click on *Delete Router*.
 Finally, confirm your deletion of the router.

    .. figure:: networks/deleterouterbutton.png
       :alt: Dropdown for deleting router

       Dropdown for deleting router

 #.
 Go to *Project* > *Network* > *Networks*, and delete the network by using the dropdown in the *Action* column.
 Alternatively, you may delete the network by selecting the network using the checkbox and click on *Delete Networks* button on the upper right corner.
 Confirm your deletion to finish the process.